 Revision History

+(Date TBD): This Policy replaces the Interim Policy issued on July 24, 2020, and includes updates to incorporate changes to CalNAGPRA under AB 275 (effective January 1, 2021).

-July 24, 2020: This policy replaces the Policy and Procedures on Curation and Repatriation of Human Remains and Cultural Items (eff.
+July 24, 2020: An interim policy was issued to replace the Policy and Procedures on Curation and Repatriation of Human Remains and Cultural Items (eff.
 May 1, 2001; reformatted July 2012; technical edits March 2013).

 This Policy was also remediated to meet Web Content Accessibility Guidelines (WCAG) 2.0.